-As you can see above, our favorite spot in London, Dubai and Miami, Le Petit Maison, just puts all the ingredients on the table and tosses you a piece of crusty bread so each guest can make their own tomato bread.
+As you can see above, our favorite spot in London, Dubai and Miami is Le Petit Maison, just puts all the ingredients on the table and tosses you a piece of crusty bread so each guest can make their own tomato bread.
+We like add a little more with herbs to punch up the flavor.

 - 6 pieces of crusty bread, thinly cut, grilled at 450 degrees on each side for 4-5 minutes